 One of the Tourist Department’s moves to attract tourists was to add game.
 Thomas Donne imported red deer, wapiti and salmon to make New Zealand a sporting paradise, and chamois and tahr to give alpine landscapes more charm.

-The outbreak of the First World War saw visitor numbers slump and hopes of developing South Island ski fields deferred.
-Guides enlisted for the front, and government funding was redirected to the war effort.
-Business was slow to recover in the post-war years − international tourist numbers were lower in 1922 than in 1907.
-Few local people could afford to travel to remote places or stay at the Hermitage.
+The outbreak of the First World War saw visitor numbers slump and hopes of developing South Island skifields were deferred.
+Guides joined the army, and government funding was redirected to the war effort.
+Business was slow to recover in the post-war years − fewer international tourists arrived in 1922 than in 1907.
+Not many local people could afford to travel to remote places or stay at the Hermitage.
 Government investment in tourism slowed.

 Rodolph Wigley became New Zealand’s first visionary tourist operator when he established a motor coach service to Aoraki/Mt Cook in 1906.
 He soon saw that transport and accommodation needed to go hand-in-hand.
-‘Let private enterprise in’ became his cry.1 Critical of the Tourist Department’s reluctance to extend the Hermitage, in 1922 he persuaded the government to lease it to him.
-He set up ski fields and publicised the resort for all ages and classes.
-But without the network of railways that had made Canadian resorts successful, he was unable to draw sufficient crowds, and needed government subsidies to survive.
+‘Let private enterprise in’, became his cry.1 Critical of the Tourist Department’s reluctance to extend the Hermitage, in 1922 he persuaded the government to lease it to him.
+He set up skifields and publicised the resort for all ages and classes.
+But without the network of railways that had made Canadian resorts successful, he was unable to attract sufficient patrons, and needed government subsidies to survive.

 National park arguments

-From the earliest days New Zealanders have debated whether national parks should be havens for native plants and animals or adapted for the pleasure of visitors.
-For 10 years from 1914, sporting enthusiast John Cullen spread tonnes of Scottish heather seed into Tongariro National Park to encourage grouse hunting and beautify the landscape.
-A critic argued, ‘We do not wish to turn Tongariro National Park into something that does not exist on earth and I trust does not exist in heaven.’2
+From their earliest days New Zealanders have debated whether national parks should be havens for native plants and animals or adapted for the enjoyment of visitors.
+For 10 years from 1914, sporting enthusiast and Police Commissioner John Cullen spread tonnes of Scottish heather seed in Tongariro National Park to encourage grouse hunting and beautify the landscape.
+A critic asserted, ‘We do not wish to turn Tongariro National Park into something that does not exist on earth and I trust does not exist in heaven.’2

-National parks in New Zealand were developed on the American model that put pleasure for visitors ahead of nature conservation.
-Yet shortage of funds meant huts in the national parks suited only those ‘with the scouting spirit’.3
+National parks in New Zealand were developed on the American model that prioritised pleasure for visitors over nature conservation.
+Yet shortage of funds meant that the huts in national parks suited only those ‘with the scouting spirit’.3

 In the late 1920s Wigley made a bold move to construct a hotel in Tongariro National Park.
-The Chateau was grand and had modern facilities, such as a gymnasium, a cinema and central heating.
-Wigley hoped that being close to Rotorua and mid-way on the Wellingon–Auckland rail line would bring higher profits than the Hermitage.
-He also believed that successful tourist operators needed a chain of businesses spanning both North and South islands.
+The Chateau was grand and its modern facilities included a gymnasium, a cinema and central heating.
+Wigley hoped that being close to Rotorua and midway between Wellington and Auckland on the main trunk railway line would ensure profitability.
+He also believed that successful tourist operators needed a chain of businesses in both North and South islands.

 Tourism in the Depression

 The timing was bad for grand ventures, and the economic depression bankrupted Wigley a year later.
-In 1931 the Tourist Department took over the resort, publicised weekend excursions and imported European ski instructors.
-Numbers climbed and in 1938 overseas visitors peaked at 20,000.
-Of these, 61% were Australians.
+The Tourist Department took over the resort in 1931, publicising weekend excursions and importing European ski instructors.
+In 1938 there were 20,000 overseas visitors, 61% of them Australians.

-A year later the outbreak of the Second World War brought an immediate halt in travel for pleasure.
+The outbreak of the Second World War in 1939 brought an immediate halt in travel for pleasure.
 The Chateau’s transformation into a hospital symbolised a tourist industry in ‘cold storage’.4 Wartime petrol rationing brought resorts like Franz Josef close to bankruptcy.
-Government takeovers kept hotels ready for the expected boom after the war.
+Government takeovers kept hotels open for an expected boom after the war.